otto-torino/jeff-flatpage/README.md

 jeff-flatpage is a jeff module that lets you store simple "flat" HTML content in a database and handles the management for you via jeff’s admin interface.

-Use it for one-off, special-case pages, such as "About" or "Privacy Policy" pages, that you want to store in a database but for which you don’t want to develop a custom Django application.
+Use it for one-off, special-case pages, such as "About" or "Privacy Policy" pages, that you want to store in a database but for which you don’t want to develop a custom Jeff module.

 The module is provided with english and italian translations, and a mysql statement for the table creation.
 Media (images, videos) may be added to the page content, whose access may also be restricted to some system groups.